jsummers/myfilecmdmagic/readme.md

 /usr/share/misc/magic or /etc/magic) may be difficult to do without breaking things, and may be beyond the scope of this project.

+Patterns in the "workshop" subdirectory are even more experimental than the others.
+They may cause too many false positives, or need more testing, or just not be very good, or have a special purpose;
+or the format may be too rare or out of scope.

 For more information about the _file_ command:
 * [File command website](https://www.darwinsys.com/file/)
 * [Wikipedia article](https://en.wikipedia.org/wiki/File_%28command%29)